Tca0/project-3-findMeADoc-front-end/README.md

 ### <a name='styling'>Styling</a>

-React-Bootstrap library was used to get styled base components.
+The React-Bootstrap library was used to get styled base components.
 Additional plain CSS was used to style error messages, forms and some minor general aspects of the platform.

 ## <a name='difficulties-wins'>Difficulties and Wins</a>